chimbosonic/blog/src/posts/btrfs-metadata-no-space-left-errors.md

 I follow these rules as best practice:

 1. Important data must have 3 copies:
     - Local Network accessible copy
     - Local copy on cold storage
-    - Offsite copy on cold storage
+    - Off-site copy on cold storage
 2. Data integrity for important data is crucial
     - Using `squashfs` and then creating parity data of the archives using `par2` to mitigate bit-rot
 3. Full data integrity of reproducible data isn't important
     - I can accept bit-rot but not losing access to the files
     - Knowing a file is corrupt is important so that I can recreate or retrieve it.
 4. Local network data access must be fast and low latency
 5. Must not break the bank

 ## Local data server setup